-Variations of cheese manicotti:
+Variations of stuffed cheese manicotti:

-- different sauce-you can make cheese manicotti without tomato sauce and use alfredo sauce, meat sauce, or any other sauce instead!
+- Different sauce - you can make cheese manicotti without tomato sauce and use alfredo sauce, meat sauce, or any other sauce instead!

-- more vegetables-this recipe is for cheese manicotti recipe with spinach, but you can add artichokes, tomatoes, peppers, onions, etc to the ricotta center.
+- More vegetables - this recipe is for cheese manicotti recipe with spinach, but you can add artichokes, tomatoes, peppers, onions, etc to the ricotta center.

-How to store manicotti without meat:
+How to store the best manicotti:

-- fridge-store spinach and cheese manicotti in an air tight container in the refrigerator for up to one week.
+- Fridge - store spinach and cheese manicotti in an air tight container in the refrigerator for up to one week.
 Scoop out a piece and reheat in the microwave!
 Put a drop of milk on top to moisten the noodle if you like.

-- freezer-can manicotti be frozen?
+- Freezer - can manicotti be frozen?
 This cheese manicotti recipe can be a freezer meal!
 Prepare as normal, but make sure to bake in a freezer safe and oven safe container, such as a 9x13 baking dish.
 Then, let cool to room temperature.
 Finally, put a lid on the dish and freeze.
 To reheat, let thaw in the fridge for about 12 hours, then bake at 400 degrees for about 20 minutes or until heated throughout.
-If you wanted to ensure the manicotti dish will stay fresh in the freezer, wrap in saran wrap before putting the lid on.
+If you wanted to ensure the dish will stay fresh in the freezer, wrap in saran wrap before putting the lid on.
 Just make sure to remove the saran wrap before baking!

-Cheese Manicotti with Spinach
+Cheese Manicotti with Spinach Recipe

 - 12 manicotti noodles